arne48/tinkerboard_io/README.md

 ```

 ## Installation
-For compilation and installation cmake is used for convenience.
+For compilation and installation cmake is used.
-Besides building the library its installation is also supported.
+Besides building the library this also supports its installation.
-By installing the library it is furthermore possible to use the provided cmake module to easily make use of the library within your own projects.
+By installing the library it is possible to use the provided cmake module to easily make use of the library within your own projects.

 ### CMake make & install
 1. ```$mkdir build && cd build```